MathematicsFebruary 8, 2022

 Students need at least one math credit at each grade level for graduation.
-Students that have a high interest in Mathematics are encouraged to either take more than one math course at a particular level or take enriched math or Grade 12 Calculus.
+Students that have a high interest in Mathematics are encouraged to take more than one math course at a particular level.

 This course if offered every day for 2 semesters, divided into 4 terms.
 Topics include: square roots and surface area, circle geometry, linear equations and inequalities, linear relations, powers and exponents, polynomials, similarities and transformations and probability and statistics.
 After completing this last year of general mathematics instruction, students will take IAPR2S and/or ESMR2S..
 Mathematics 10F is a prerequisite for any grade 10 Mathematics course.